I’m a partner at OlsenDaines, P.C. and an adjunct consumer law professor at Lewis & Clark Law School.

 As far back as I can remember, I always wanted to be a lawyer.

 In all honesty, the Underdog Lawyer ® website name is as much a reference to my own story, as it is my clients.
+I was held back in the first grade, expelled from middle school, and repeatedly suspended in high school.

 The day I passed the bar was the best day in my life.
 I come from humble beginnings and am the first in my family to attend college.